 For all employers, maintaining the health and well-being of the hired workforce is a significant concern.
-They want to ensure that all the employees feel safe and secure when they at the workplace.
+They want to ensure that all the employees feel safe and secure when they are at the workplace.
 This is one reason why all the newly built office complexes are designed as per safety standards.
 However, certain work-related hazards usually occur in diverse workplaces, no matter small or big.
 For instance, an employee may slip on the wet floor in the office and has his hand bone broken, thus causing him related health issues.
-For employers, knowing about the possible work-related hazards is the first step towards eliminating them and minimize the count of injuries.
-It is then followed by the next step of correcting the causes of possible dangers and buying a workmen compensation or WC insurance policy to be the safe side.
+For employers, knowing about the possible work-related hazards is the first step towards eliminating them and minimizing the count of injuries.
+It is then followed by the next step of correcting the causes of possible dangers and buying a workmen compensation or WC insurance policy to be on the safe side.

 If you are an employer, here are the four most common office hazards that you need to address:

 Accidental Slips and Falls

 One of the most common workplace injuries results from accidental falls or feet slips on the floor.
 In general, the culprits can be water spills, wet floors, uneven floor surface or excessive clutter.
 Similarly, slips and falls can happen in the outdoor areas surrounding the workplace because of rain.

 The simplest way to avoid these workplace accidents is to ensure that wet floors and spills get cleaned promptly.
 Similarly, other hazard-prevention steps include decluttering of the office walkways to prevent obstruction to the passage, keeping electronic chords arranged and changing rugs or carpet when torn.

 Employees often face ergonomic strains as they spend their work hours seated next to their workstations in wrong postures.
 Often, these strains are hard to notice until they start to cause severe health problems.